 Unfortunately, misinformation about furnace air filters is everywhere, and believing the wrong advice can quietly drain your wallet and strain your HVAC system.

-In this guide, we’ll break down seven common furnace air filter myths and explain how choosing the right air filter for furnace performance, along with proper MERV ratings, can protect your system, improve indoor air quality, and save you money year after year.
+In this guide, we’ll break down six common furnace air filter myths and explain how choosing the right air filter for furnace performance, along with proper MERV ratings, can protect your system, improve indoor air quality, and save you money year after year.

 Myth 1: “I Only Need to Change My Furnace Air Filter Once a Year”